collingeersen/Book-Tracker/README.md

 # Book-Tracker
-Capstone Project - Book Tracker
+**Capstone Project:** Book Tracker

+**Role:** Project Manager

+**Status:** On-going

+### Description
+The Book Tracker project is a Capstone Project (CSC-289) for my Associate in Applied Science for Computer Programming and Development.
+For this project, I am the Project Manager for both Phase 1 and 2 of the SDLC.
-Once this project is completed for my class CSC-289, I will add the source code.
+Once the project is completed, the source code will be commited to this repo.